A Robust Similarity Estimator: Empirical Applications

 \subsection{A Robust Multivariate GARCH Model}

-We suggest a new specification for the multivariate GARCH model that incorporates the similarity measures introduced in the paper.
-Let $r_{t}=(r_{1,t},r_{2,t},...,r_{n,t})^{\prime}$ be $n$-dimensional vector of asset returns, for $n\geq2$, observed at discrete time moments $t=1,...,T$.
-The key object of interest is the conditional covariance matrix of $r_{t}$, which we denote by $H_{t}=V(r_{t}|\mathcal{F}_{t-1})$, where $\{\mathcal{F}_{t}\}$ is the natural filtration for $r_{t}$.
-We follow the logic of the Dynamic Conditional Correlation (DCC) approach introduced in \citet{Engle_2002}, and decompose the $H_{t}$ into variance and correlation components,
+We develop a new specification of the multivariate GARCH model that naturally accommodates the empirical similarity measure introduced in Section \ref{sec:Measuring-Similarity-for}.
+Let $R_{t}=(R_{1,t},R_{2,t},...,R_{n,t})^{\prime}$ be an $n$-dimensional vector of asset returns, for $n\geq2$, observed at discrete time moments $t=1,...,T$, and let $\{\mathcal{F}_{t}\}$ denote the natural filtration for $R_{t}$.
+We assume that, conditionally on $\mathcal{F}_{t-1}$, the return vector follows an elliptical distribution with a constant location vector $\mu=(\mu_{1},\dots,\mu_{n})'$ and a positive definite conditional \textit{scatter} matrix $S_{t}$, which is the key object of interest.
+Following the logic of the Dynamic Conditional Correlation (DCC) approach of \citet{Engle_2002}, we decompose $S_{t}$ as